mwrnd/innova2_experiments/innova2_tesla-k80_pcie_p2pdma/README.md

 `source ~/.bashrc` to update the current terminal's environment variables.

 Now, a sequence of calls to `pip install` that should create a Tesla K80 compatible collection of CUDA and ML-related programs.
+I am aware of [Python Virtual Environments](https://docs.python.org/3.8/library/venv.html) but this is the simplest way to maintain a local cache of Python packages.
 ```
 pip install --cache-dir /usr/local/pip/cache    nvidia_nvjitlink_cu12==12.0.76 nvidia-tensorrt --extra-index-url https://pypi.ngc.nvidia.com
 ```